Night notes

 I also picked up a Higgsfield subscription at €63.30 a month to help with visuals.
 I am honestly not certain it will pay off yet.
 The bet is that it can help with website art, game art, and some mood tests.
 I will know in a few days whether it earns its place or not.

-Day one: the name, the domain, the first bills
+Day 1: the name, the domain, the first bills

 Wisploft started today.
 I had been sitting on the idea of building a game studio out in the open for a while, and today I finally moved on it.